-The outturn position has enabled the Council's general fund balances to be maintained at 12% of its net revenue budget requirement for 2015-16 which is in line with its financial risk assessment of reserve levels as approved by Members in February 2015.
-Earmarked Reserves have been reviewed as part of the year end process and are considered adequate to meet the on-going needs and plans of the authority.
+The outturn position has enabled the Council's general fund balances to be maintained at 12% of its net revenue budget requirement for 2015-16.
+This in line with its financial risk assessment of reserve levels as approved by Members in February 2016.
+A number of contributions to and from Earmarked Reserves were made during the year to deliver the General Fund budget.
+Overall, Earmarked Reserves have reduced by £4.04m largely due to the animal exports ban settlements and the Health and Safety provision (see Note 22).
+Reserves have been reviewed as part of the year end process and are considered adequate to meet the on-going needs and plans of the authority.